khudgins/documentation/automation/overview/data_source.rst

 deployment, the lower tier is a database tier and the service connected to it is a database dump file for MySQL.

-By connecting a datasource to a service, enStratus knows to first configure the service, then pass in the datasource to the service.
+By connecting a datasource to a service, Enstratius knows to first configure the service, then pass in the datasource to the service.
 Proper ordering of operations like that is called *orchestration*.